bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#about-yaml-syntax-for-workflows)About YAML syntax for workflows
 -------------------------------------------------------------------------------------------------------------------------------------------------------------

 Workflow files use YAML syntax, and must have either a `.yml` or `.yaml` file extension.
-If you’re new to YAML and want to learn more, see “[Learn YAML in Y minutes](https://learnxinyminutes.com/docs/yaml/).”
+If you’re new to YAML and want to learn more, see "[Learn YAML in Y minutes](https://learnxinyminutes.com/docs/yaml/).”

 You must store workflow files in the `.github/workflows` directory of your repository.